How to Read a Homeowners Insurance Policy

 Verify personal and property information

-Confirm that the named insured matches the current legal owner of the property and that the property address is correct.
-Check whether any additional insureds (such as a co-owner, trust, or LLC) need to be listed and are actually shown.
-Common update gaps include a newly added spouse after marriage, a property held in a family trust, or a recently formed LLC that now owns the home.
-Errors in this section can delay or deny a claim before the adjuster ever reviews the damage.
+Confirm the named insured matches the current legal owner of the property.
+Confirm the property address is correct.
+Confirm whether any additional insureds, such as a co-owner, trust or LLC, need to be listed and actually appear on the policy.
+Common gaps include a newly added spouse after marriage, a property moved into a family trust or an LLC that recently took ownership of the home.
+Errors here can delay or deny a claim before the adjuster ever inspects the damage.

 2. 2